-All ARPANSA publications (including earlier editions of codes and guides for which ARPANSA is now responsible) are available in electronic format, and can be downloaded free of charge by visiting ARPANSA's website at https://www.arpansa.gov.au/regulation-and-licensing/regulatory-publications/radiation-protection-series.
+All ARPANSA publications (including earlier editions of codes and guides for which ARPANSA is now responsible) are available in electronic format, and can be downloaded free of charge by visiting ARPANSA's website at www.arpansa.gov.au/Publications.

-Further information can be obtained by telephoning ARPANSA on 1800 022 333 (free call within Australia) or +61 (03) 9433 2211.
+Further information can be obtained by telephoning ARPANSA on 1800 022 333 (freecall within Australia) or +61 (03) 9433 2211.